DISC: 01. Introduction to DISC

 After learning about each of the five emotional intelligence competencies, you should have a much better idea of what it means to understand your emotions, and how that understanding affects your work.
 So, how can you improve your emotional intelligence?
 That's what we'll cover here.
 We'll discuss putting the five competencies into practice and taking an EIQ inventory to measure your emotional intelligence growth.

-Emotional Intelligence: Developing Self-Awareness
+Emotional Intelligence: Emotional Self-Awareness

 Emotional Intelligence: Developing Self-Motivation